 Arriving on a boat from Ernakulum certainly heightened the feeling of crossing into something new and exotic.

-Experiencing Fort Kochi (and the top places to visit in Kochi) was a highlight of our travels in India.
+Experiencing these intriguing places to visit in Fort Kochi was a highlight of our travels in India.
 We think it might be one of yours as well!

-And That’s Our Guide to the Best Places to Visit in Kochi, India!
+And That’s Our Guide to the Best Places to Visit in Fort Kochi, India!

 Don’t forget to share this first-hand guide to the best places to visit in Fort Kochi with your favorite travel buddies!